SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 ### Target Vector

-As explained above, the shipment of a software takes place via software product versions.
-The delivered content of a software product version is defined in a target vector, which is used by the deployment tools.
+As explained above, the shipment of a software takes place via add-on product versions.
+The delivered content of an add-on product version is defined in a target vector, which is used by the deployment tools.
 The target vector is derived from the addon.yml (more on that below) and contains the following information:

 - Product name
 - Product release